praveen610409/Google-Q-A-app/README.md

-# 🌐 Google Q&A App
+z# 🌐 Google Q&A App

 A simple full-stack Question & Answer web app built using **React**, **Node.js**, **Express**, and **MongoDB**.